AFan2025/HydroX-mcp-tester-v0/README.md

 Methods of Improvement:
 - A lot of Bugs: didn't have time to fix them before m internship period was over and through my relative inexperience with networking.

+# Which MCP Server I tested using in attempting the timeout sponge attack
+- Google Workspace MCP: local | stdio | https://github.com/taylorwilsdon/google_workspace_mcp/tree/main
+This attempt didn't work mainly due to the issues with setting up the continued resource monitoring through stdio.
+It is difficult to monitor MCP servers spawned through stdio transport as they act as child processes on the CPU.

+- Invideo MCP server: third-party | sse/https | https://mcp.invideo.io/sse
+This was a server that was published through the offical Anthropic MCP website https://docs.claude.com/en/docs/agents-and-tools/remote-mcp-servers.
+The goal was to test the timeout sponge attacks through API calls to video creation, which is likely to cost quite a bit of compute.
+The results could be measured through API token calling use.
+However, it seems like there are issues with this MCP server through HTTPS requests.
+The server is likely not fully set up yet as there were timeout issues with connecting to the server.

+- Canva MCP Server: third-party | https | https://mcp.canva.com/mcp
+This one, the https request method for calling tools worked.
+However, I believe some of it was privileged and I couldn't pass certain functions such as sessions.call_tools().
+Didn't have enough time at the end of the internship to continue debugging.
+Likely a good MCP server to test timeout efficacy.
+Logged Instructions: 2025-09-12 16:38:38,585 - httpx - INFO - HTTP Request: POST https://mcp.canva.com/mcp "HTTP/1.1 401 Unauthorized"

+- Box MCP Server: third-party | https | https://mcp.box.com/
+Same issues as Canva.